Trump says British royal Meghan was 'nasty' to him in new interview

 The rest of the wide-ranging interview, which ITV said would touch on Iran, climate change and Brexit, will be broadcast on Wednesday.

-The former Meghan Markle, a U.S.-born actress and now the Duchess of Sussex, married Prince Harry, a grandson of Queen Elizabeth, last year, having criticized Trump during his 2016 election campaign.
+The former Meghan Markle, a U.S.-born actress and now the Duchess of Sussex, married Prince Harry, a grandson of Queen Elizabeth, last year, having criticised Trump during his 2016 election campaign.

 “She’s doing a good job.
 I hope she enjoys her life...
 I think she’s very nice,” Trump told ITV’s “Good Morning Britain”, according to a partial transcript ahead of the broadcast.